Is Cutting Away Nail Fungus a Good Option? What You Need to Know

 Understanding Nail Fungus

 Before we dive into cutting away nail fungus, it’s essential to understand what causes it.
-Nail fungus, also known as onychomycosis, is a fungal infection that affects the nails.
+Nail fungus, also known as onychomycosis, is a fungal Disease that affects the nails.
 It typically starts as a small white or yellow spot under the nail and can spread to other nails if left untreated.
 Nail fungus can cause the nail to thicken, become brittle, and even detach from the nail bed.

 Cutting Away Nail Fungus

 Cutting away the affected nail may seem like a quick and easy solution for nail fungus, but it’s not always the best option.
 According to Dr. Maria Gonzalez, a dermatologist at Revitalise London Dermatology Clinic, “Cutting away the nail can be an effective treatment for severe cases of nail fungus that do not respond to other treatments.
-However, it’s important to have the procedure done by a professional to prevent further damage or infection.”
+However, it’s important to have the procedure done by a professional to prevent further damage or Disease.”

-If you choose to have the affected nail cut away, it’s important to keep the area clean and dry to prevent infection.
+If you choose to have the affected nail cut away, it’s important to keep the area clean and dry to prevent Disease.
 It may take several months for a new nail to grow back, and it’s important to continue treating the fungus during this time.

 Medical Treatments for Nail Fungus